keerthidatta/portfolio/README.md

 ### Work Experience
 **AI Research Engineer @ Track Machines Connected GmBH (_March 2021 - Present_)**
-- Enhanced and extended an existing Train Track Segmentation algorithm by leveraging the SOA Semantic Segmentation model DeepLabV3+.
+- Designed and implemented a technology demonstration utilizing Ground Penetration Radar (GPR) data from train tracks.
+By detecting clay fouling and ballast fouling, this approach lays the foundation for future track fault detection, ultimately enhancing safety and preventing accidents.
 - Implemented multi-sensor Calibration framework to calibrate 6 line scanners with a Lidar.
 This calibration process optimized sensor fusion, resulting in precise track geometry and reliable obstacle detection.
 - Developed an effective method of fusing the line scanner's Intensity data with range map at the image level.
 This technique yielded a remarkable 10x improvement in rail track mapping accuracy.
+- Enhanced and extended an existing Train Track Segmentation algorithm by leveraging the SOA Semantic Segmentation model DeepLabV3+.

 **Project Assistant @ Graz University of Technology** (_Nov 2019 - Jan 2021_)
 - Designed and deployed a robust ROS PI controller, enabling dynamic exposure adjustments for a custom-built stereo camera.
 This enhancement optimized image quality across varying lighting conditions.